 Against this backdrop, almost every company in the health insurance industry has a policy crafted for senior citizens.
 So, how do you decide what policy is best for you?

-1. Coverage: Ideally, the higher the coverage you opt for, the better.
+Ideally, the higher the coverage you opt for, the better.
 However, there is a direct correlation between the premium that you have to pay and the coverage that you receive.
-However, some companies will offer to cover more than the basic hospitalisation and pre-and post- hospitalisation expenses.
+However, some companies will offer to cover more than the basic hospitalization and pre-and-post- hospitalization expenses.
 They offer you a consumable allowance, allowance for a companion, domiciliary hospitalization, dialysis cover and other add-ons.
 So, ensure that you get the best value for your money.

-2. Flexibility: Some policies allow you to recharge the sum insured, upto 100% of the original SI if the amount gets exhausted.
-At a different level, some companies allow you to purchase a policy for tenure of 1-3 years.
+Some policies allow you to recharge the sum insured, up to 100% of the original SI if the amount gets exhausted.
+At a different level, some companies allow you to purchase a policy for the tenure of 1-3 years.
 Look for such options that build useful flexibility into your plan.

-7. Day-care procedures: A lot of medical policies for parents do not pay for Day-care procedures.
-To claim the insurance, hospitalisation is compulsory for 24 hours.
-Due to modernisation today, there are a lot of procedures which do not require any hospitalisation.
+A lot of medical policies for parents do not pay for Day-care procedures.
+To claim the insurance, hospitalization is compulsory for 24 hours.
+Due to modernization today, there are a lot of procedures that do not require any hospitalization.
 Hence, it is wiser to opt for a policy that covers the highest amount of daycare procedures.

-9. Comprehensiveness of Coverage: At a progressed age it is common for an individual to undergo series of diagnostic tests & routine check-ups that involve doctor consultation costs etc. To support this Health Insurance policy must cover expenses incurred before hospitalization as well.
+At a progressed age it is common for an individual to undergo a series of diagnostic tests & routine check-ups that involve doctor consultation costs etc. To support this Health Insurance policy must cover expenses incurred before hospitalization as well.
 These are called Pre-Hospitalization expenses.

-It is to be noted that since Health Insurance plans for senior citizens tend to be expensive, experts recommend individuals who are looking for a health insurance for themselves & their parents to take separate policies.
+It is to be noted that since health insurance plans for senior citizens tend to be expensive, experts recommend individuals who are looking for health insurance for themselves & their parents to take separate policies.